 Our eye functions like a camera.
-The natural lens focuses images onto the back of the eye so we can see clearly, much like the lens of a camera focuses images onto film for a clear picture.
+Its natural lens focuses images onto the back of the eye so we see clearly, much like the lens of a camera focuses images onto film for a clear picture.
 At birth, our natural lens is clear, but as we age it yellows and hardens and eventually becomes cloudy.
 The cloudy lens is referred to as a cataract.
-At first, this clouding doesn’t interfere with vision, but gradually began to impact how well you see.
+At first, this clouding doesn’t interfere with vision, but gradually impact how well you see.
 Left untreated, cataracts can lead to blindness.
 Most cataracts occur as a result of the natural aging process, but cataracts can also form as a result of injury or as a complication of glaucoma and diabetes.
 In rare cases, they may be present at birth.

 Age-related cataracts generally begin to appear in the early to mid-50s.
 As the lens becomes cloudier, vision becomes more blurred.
 Some people are not even aware of the gradual deterioration in their vision.
 Symptoms that could indicate the presence of a cataract include: